-New Mexico candidate appears in court in shooting case
+Prosecutors: New Mexico candidate is a danger to community

 A SWAT team arrested Peña on Monday.

-Peña spent nine years behind bars after his arrest in April 2007 for stealing electronics and other goods from several retail stores as part of what authorities described as a burglary crew.
+Peña spent nine years behind bars after his arrest in April 2007 for stealing electronics and other goods from retail stores as part of what authorities described as a burglary crew.
 He was released from prison in March 2016, and he had his voting rights restored after completing five years of probation in April 2021, corrections officials said.

 Peña ran unsuccessfully in November against incumbent state Rep. Miguel P. Garcia, the longtime Democrat representing House District 14 in the South Valley.
 Peña got 26% of the vote.